1990 Formula One World Championship: Race 15: Japan

 Before the Japanese Grand Prix at Suzuka, Nannini was involved in a helicopter crash, suffering a severed right forearm.
 Though it was reattached using microsurgery, his F1 career ended.
 Meanwhile, the EuroBrun and Life teams withdrew (meaning that pre-qualifying was unnecessary); Benetton duly took on EuroBrun's Roberto Moreno as Nannini's replacement.

 In qualifying, Senna took pole ahead of Prost, Mansell, Berger, Boutsen and Piquet.
 However, Senna was unhappy at the pole being located on the dirty side of the track and thus the second place being on the racing line which should give the second-placed driver the advantage into the first corner.
 He went to FISA president Jean Marie Balestre to change the side on which pole was located, but was refused.
-After this, he decided that he would intentionally drive his race car into Prost's Ferrari into the first corner if Prost had the advantage.
-At the start, Prost did have the advantage and Senna drove into the Frenchman, who drove the normal racing line.
+At the start, Prost did have the advantage and Senna attempted to dive into the narrowing gap left by the Frenchman, who drove the normal racing line.
 Senna's left front touched Prost's rear wing, spinning both of them into the gravel trap.
 The world championship was sealed.

 Although Senna led by 9 points and there were 9 points for a win, if Prost won the last race he would have had to drop his fifth place in Canada which meant that he would be two points behind Senna even if Senna retired.
 Senna was the new world champion.
 In the race Berger was leading Mansell, Piquet, Moreno, Boutsen and Patrese.
 At the start of the second lap, Berger spun off into retirement after hitting debris from the Senna-Prost collision.
 This left Mansell who was under pressure by the Benettons leading.

 Mansell then began to pull away from Piquet and Moreno as Suzuki passed Warwick for sixth.
 Mansell pitted with a 15-second lead on lap 27 for tyres but his driveshaft snapped as he went out of his garage.
 He retired giving the Constructors title to McLaren as they were 18 points ahead and a 1–2 could get only 15 points.
 The Benettons and Suzuki did not stop but Patrese and Boutsen did with Patrese getting ahead at the stops but both rejoined behind Suzuki.
 Then Nakajima passed Warwick to take sixth as Warwick then retired with gearbox trouble.
 Piquet won with Moreno making it a Benetton 1–2.
 Suzuki was third, Patrese fourth, Boutsen fifth and Nakajima sixth.